-As mentioned, we are seeing indications that cuts in interest rates by the Bank of Canada may happen in the second half of the year amid easing inflation and a slowing economy.
-In the current market, we will continue with some amount of caution and adjust our business each time changes unfold - like we have done in the past.
-In a declining interest rate environment, our business has various levers and qualities that are positive for managing net mortgage interest, including interest rate floors on our floating rate construction portfolio, the duration of our term deposit funding and our term deposit interest rate hedging strategies.
+As mentioned, we are seeing indications that further interest rate cuts by the Bank of Canada will likely happen for the rest of the year amid easing inflation and a slowing economy.
+In the current market, we will continue with some amount of caution and adjust our core business as changes unfold.
+In a declining interest rate environment, our business has various levers and qualities that are positive for managing net mortgage interest, including interest rate floors on our floating rate construction portfolio, the duration of our term deposit funding and our interest rate hedging strategies.